Bleona: Television

 Bleona made her acting debut in 2012 with an appearance in an episode of Steven Seagal's True Justice.
 In 2017, she landed a role alongside Dolph Lundgren in Dead Trigger.
 The following year, Bleona appeared in 211, an action-thriller starring Nicolas Cage.
 Bleona was cast as Nova in the 2019 series Paper Empire in what would be her first major role alongside Wesley Snipes, Denise Richards, Robert Ravi and Anne Archer.

-In February 2014, Bleona started shooting a new reality television series titled Euros of Hollywood which premiered on November 3, 2014, on Bravo network.
+In February 2014, Bleona started shooting a new reality television series titled Euros of Hollywood which premiered on November 3, 2014, on Bravo.
 The show followed Bleona recording her first album in English and her life in America on becoming a global superstar.
 In 2015, Bleona returned to Albania where she was a member of the X Factor jury.
-In 2016, she was a member of Your Face Sounds Familiar jury in Albania.
+In 2016, she was a member of the Albanian Your Face Sounds Familiar jury.
+Bleona played the role of Nova in the series Paper Empire, which debuted in 2019.
+The show featured an ensemble cast including Wesley Snipes, Denise Richards, Robert Davi, and Anne Archer.
+In 2021, Bleona joined the Albanian reality television show Love Story as an opinionist.